Jorduque16/ansible-tool-box/README.md

 * Vivaldi Browser
 * Opera Browser

-> If you want to contribute creating the role for some of these packages, feel free to contact me (See Contribute section)[#Contribution]
+> If you want to contribute creating the role for some of these packages, feel free to contact me (See Contribute section)

 ___